 • Core i5 13600KF @ 5.2/4.2GHz

-So far best single thread performance uplift since changing Pentium [email protected] to Pentium [email protected].
+So far best single thread performance uplift since changing Pentium D@3.8 to Pentium DC@3.16GHz.
 Every upgrade since then was providing little enough improvement that it was not very clear programs started any faster.
 Not so much with 9900K to 13600K which is actually big enough improvement system feels snappier.
 I did not do such silly things as reinstall OS just because I changed mobo and CPU

 I'm just going to count my primary PC desktops here, because if I factored in my retrocomputing hobby into this, you'd see some weird regressions along the line, stuff like 25 and 33 MHz 68040s, dual 1.42 GHz PowerPC 7455s (G4s), dual 1.015 GHz UltraSPARC-IIIs and 400 MHz R12000s.